Benneee/AST-Calculator-V1/README.md

 e.g Fy => The Characteristic Strength of Steel, usually between 410N/mm^2 and 460N/mm^2
     Fcu => The Characteristic Strength of Concrete would also be provided.

 This calculator can be used for simple classroom calculations.
-Further versions will considered 'Doubly Reinforced Sections', no Ultimate Moment provided and other edge conditions.
+Further versions will consider 'Doubly Reinforced Sections', no Ultimate Moment provided and other edge conditions.